-The best cheap NAS (network attached storage) enclosure is one that gives you all the features that you'd look for in an internet-connected storage drive for less.
-Ideally, it should be able to backup the data and photos on all devices on your home network, let you play your media collection across devices, and provide adequate storage for your all your data needs.
-There are plenty of great options that do just that, but our favorite is the Synology DiskStation DS220j, which is a great starter model if you're looking to get into more advanced networking.
+The best cheap NAS (network-attached storage) enclosure gives you all the features that you'd look for in an internet-connected storage drive for less.
+Ideally, it should be able to back up the data and photos on all devices on your home network, play your media collection across devices, and provide adequate storage for all your data needs.
+There are plenty of great options that do just that, but our favorite is the Synology DiskStation DS220j, which is a great starter model if you're looking to upgrade your home network.

 A fantastic overall choice

-You also get the option to stream locally-stored content on devices in your home network, and with individual user accounts, your family members will be able to save content from their devices to the NAS directly.
+You also can stream locally stored content on devices in your home network.
+With individual user accounts, your family members will be able to save content from their devices to the NAS directly.
 WD also has a My Cloud Home app that gives you access to the NAS on the go.

 The software features are limited here, but if you're just looking to get a NAS to backup data and stream media locally on your home network, the My Cloud Home is a decent choice.
 Considering you're getting the enclosure and a 3TB drive for a low price, it's a great value.

 Synology DiskStation DS120j